geodynamics/aspect/benchmarks/infill_density/doc/infill_density.md

 when using more complicated bathymetry maps where small scale seafloor features makes it unrealistic to set `Height for specifying rock infill=0`.

-As outlined in the GMT documentation, the fourier solution is not valid if the infill density varies spatially, so for this benchmark both infill densities are set to 2000 $kg/m^3$.
+As outlined in the GMT documentation, the Fourier solution is not valid if the infill density varies spatially, so for this benchmark both infill densities are set to 2000 $kg/m^3$.

 ```{figure-md} fig:flexure-comparison